United Nations research guide

 - Everyone's United Nations / UN Department of Public Information

 These individual documents are not recorded in the catalogue, but are held in off-site storage.
 They are filed as single documents (not bound), stapled together.
-The library stopped receiving these documents in 2005, after official documents were made available online.
+The Library stopped receiving these documents in 2005, after official documents were made available online.

 They can be requested via the catalogue at United Nations Documents.
 When requesting these documents, you will need to provide the title, date and UN Document Symbol for each document.
 The UN Document Symbol can be found by using the Indexes to publications (see below).